JernoBeuker/SRpract/README.md

 To put the requirements in the virtual environment, run the following code: 'pip install -r requirements.txt'

 ## Filling in the global variables
-For the program to run, it is imperative to fill in the global variables in the ass/ass1.py file.
-The two variables that need to be filled in is the 'REALM' variable, which is the realm that connects the program to the robot.
-The other global variable that should be filled in is the 'GEMINI_API_KEY', which is a key to access the Gemini API, which is needed for the robot to engage in conversation.
+For the program to run, it is imperative to make a .env file with the following global variables: 'KEY' and 'REALM'.
+The realm variable makes the realm that connects the program to the robot.
+The key is an access key to the Gemini API, which is needed for the robot to engage in conversation.

 ## Runing the code
-To run the code, go to the main folder 'SRpract', and type in the command: 'python3 ass/ass1.py'
+To run the code for assignment 2, go to the main folder 'SRpract', switch to the branch assignment2, and type in the command: 'python3 ass2/main.py'